 The second payment was calculated to reimburse providers for: lost revenue, plus expenses, minus COVID-19-related government payments received, minus the first payment.
 This payment allowed up to a maximum percentage of the provider’s gross revenue or a maximum payment amount.

-If a provider does not receive a second payment that covers all remaining costs or lost revenue, it is because their remaining costs exceed either a maximum percentage of provider’s gross revenue or a DHS-set maximum payment amount.
+If a provider did not receive a second payment that covers all remaining costs or lost revenue, it is because their remaining costs exceeded either a maximum percentage of provider’s gross revenue or a DHS-set maximum payment amount.
 Both the maximum gross revenue amount and maximum payment amount were calculated as one standard deviation above the mean for each provider type, to reflect their respective experience.
 Standard deviation tells you how spread out the data is; it is a measure of how far each observed value is from the mean (or average).
 The intent of this policy is to pay out CARES Act Payments for the large majority of providers with remaining costs or lost revenue, while also accounting for outlier applications.

 The maximum payment and percent of 2019 gross revenue, along with percent of provider cost covered in the second payment, is summarized below: